HeshanPunch/HeshanPunch/README.md

 - 👋 Hi, I’m @HeshanPunch
 - 👀 I’m interested in Software Development and Business Management
 - 🌱 I’m currently learning Software Development.
+I am very new to coding.
+Learning Java at the moment.
 - 💞️ I’m looking to collaborate on projects for school/education
-- 📫 How to reach me linkedin.com/in/heshan-punchihewa/
+- 📫 How to reach me: linkedin.com/in/heshan-punchihewa/

 <!---
 HeshanPunch/HeshanPunch is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.